BerkeleyHCI/PolymorphicBlocks/README.md

 While the core is reasonably stable, as a pre-v1.0-release there are no formal guarantees of API stability.
 In practice, deprecation shims are / will be maintained for common features if APIs change.

+This started as an academic research project and continues to be developed as a personal project post-graduation, including for designing circuit boards for fun.

 Though many functional boards have been built with this system, there may still be bugs and edge cases.
 You are recommended to sanity check generated designs during layout.